CapTen101/VLC-docs/userguide/subtitles.rst

 Subtitles are enabled by default in VLC media player.
 To disable them, go to the Video menu, and to Subtitles track.
 All available subtitles tracks will be listed.
 Select "Disable" to turn off the subtitles.
 Depending on the media, a description (language, for example) might be available for the track.

-To disable subtitles by default, select "Preferences", then "Show All".
-Select "Input/Codecs".
+To disable subtitles by default, select "Preferences", then click on "Show All".
+After that, select "Input/Codecs".
 On the "Subtitle Track ID" selection window, change the value to "-1".
 (NOTE: Changing the value in the "Subtitle Track" menu will not disable the subtitle file.)
 In the case of multiple subtitle tracks, a value of "0" will enable subtitle track 1, a value of "1" will enable subtitle track 2, and so on.

 ***************
 VLC under Linux